Synthesizing multi-log grasp poses in cluttered environments: RESULTS

 To understand how the proposed model is meant to be used, consider the single pile shown in Fig.~\ref{fig:all_subsets}.
 In each subfigure, we used a unique set of target logs as input to the model.
-We made one evaluation for each target subset and found the best grasp for each one (here using the quality function $f_1$).
-As seen in Fig.~\ref{fig:all_subsets}, the model found sensible grasps for most subsets.
-We used the model's predicted quality score to rank the different subsets.
+We made one evaluation for each target subset and found the best grasp for each one (here using the objective function $f_1$).
+We used the model's predicted quality score to rank the different subsets, and as seen in Fig.~\ref{fig:all_subsets}, the best grasp suggested by the model is targeting the three uppermost logs.